pasqua1e/f5-automation-labs/docs/class1/module4/lab2.rst

 #.
 Click on ``Validate JSON`` and ``Validate AS3 Declaration``.
 Make sure the Declaration is valid!

 #.
-Now that the JSON is validated, let's add the targetHost (BIG-IQ) and the traget (BIG-IP device)
+Now that the JSON is validated, let's add the traget (BIG-IP device)

+    "target": {
+        "hostname": "ip-10-1-1-10.us-west-2.compute.internal"
+    },

 Modify the Virtual Address to 10.1.20.104 and the serverAddresses to 10.1.10.109 to 10.1.10.110.